Salinamalek/cra-deploy/github.md

 git push origin <branch name>

 git checkout <branch name> without the b allows you to look at a branch check it out

+git checkout -
+takes you to the last branch you were at

+git pull origin main
+do this after you merge on github and before you add anything else to your main branch